-When we first started attempting gluten-free recipes, it was a bit overwhelming.
-Gluten-free flours can quickly add up in cost, and it can be daunting to know where and how to use each flour in recipes.
+When we first started attempting gluten-free recipes, it was overwhelming.
+Gluten-free flours can be expensive and daunting to know which ones to use when.

-But now that we’ve been at gluten-free cooking for many years, we figured it was time to share what we’ve learned in the process of experimenting, as well as our go-to recipes for DIY gluten-free flours and flour blends and our favorite gluten-free baking recipes.
-Let’s get started!
+Now that we’ve been cooking gluten-free for years, we wanted to share what we’ve learned in the process, as well as a bit about our own Minimalist Baker Gluten-Free Flour Blend, and our favorite gluten-free baking recipes.

 Oat flour works well in recipes that require a dense texture and mild, slightly sweet flavor.
 It puffs up under the right circumstances – TIP: Avoid adding too many heavy, sticky ingredients to oat flour like bananas, and give it some help with a leavening agent, such as baking powder, so it puffs up and yields a lighter texture.